“From the Aesthetic to the Athletic”, from Bodybuilding to Olympic Weightlifting

 But all of that was about to change.

-Soon after watching the film, I set about buying a home gym weights set and getting into regular lifting sessions, and reading all I could about Body Building.
+Soon after watching the film, which I was a bit obsessed with, I set about buying a home gym weights set and getting into regular lifting sessions, and reading all I could about Body Building.

-Before long I had joined a local gym and would make a regular visits of 1 hour, 3 times a week.
+After around a year, I had joined a local gym and would make a regular visits of 1 hour, 3 times a week.

-This newly adopted lifestyle along with a calorie surplus (with nutritional value) was enough to start building my body up and eventually I had built up my body weight to a steady twelve and a half stone, (175 lb).
+This newly adopted lifestyle along with a calorie surplus (with nutritional value) was enough to start building my body up and eventually I had built up my body mass to a steady twelve and a half stone, (175 lb).
 Having almost doubled my initial bodyweight, and I started to display the proportions of a bodybuilder.

-I was also now a lot stronger, by definition and after years of sticking with the process and “Lifestyle”, I decided to make it my career, and started to gain an education in the area of fitness, this was in 1995, at the start of something that would eventually to the coach I am today.
+I was also now a lot stronger, by definition and after years of sticking with the process and “Lifestyle”, I decided to make it my career, and started to gain an education in the area of fitness, this was in 1995, at the start of something that would eventually lead to the coach I am today.

 Life Begins at Forty